That Psychic Love

 She picked dandruff from my hair like an adoring Howler and bundled me in blankets by the fire made by her perfectly crafted hands.
 She told me she loved me and that I was her lifer.
 I cried into the flames trying to hear and accept love, to receive this gift.
-I kissed her black lips hoping some of her ink would mark me hers into the night.
+I kissed her black lips hoping some of the ink would mark me hers into the night.

-Long past the suns set she took me to the desert in the only way she knew how; through a painting.
+Long past the suns set, she took me to the desert the only way she knew how; through a painting.
 I walked around the gallery and all the paintings were of large canyons, dried grass, and gaping skies.
 I stepped into the biggest one and the vast purple night held my hand and whispered, follow me.
 Cobalt blue and cadmium red wrapped around my fingers and led me to a cave and before I could even settle my eyes on her scale I was swept up by a giant eagle.
 I wrapped my arms around her soft feathered waist and took off leaving a dust storm in our path.
-Up in the sky I could feel it all; the yellow earth, pink voluptuous canyons, and the smell of stale flowering sage preparing to die.
+Up in the sky, I could feel it all: the yellow earth, pink voluptuous canyons, and the smell of stale flowering sage preparing to die.

 Ahead in the distance I could see dark green

 life!
 As we approached, it looked like a collage where someone cutout a tropical paradise picture from a travel magazine and glued it to Deaths Valley.
 She started to descend and the smell changed to a familiar wet bark, much like the fog soaked Redwoods I grew up in.
 I roamed this paradise but felt I didnt belong.
 Sexy ripe fruits tempted and flirted while pools of holy water gathered in pitcher plants.
 Was this the love I had been pushing away my whole life?
 It was so plentiful, obvious, and easy, it wasn't a struggle like the desert.
-Suddenly I felt the need to throw up and asked her to take me home.
+Suddenly I felt the need to throw up and asked the eagle to take me home.
 Maybe Ill visit paradise again but paint it with my own colors my warm desert colors.